DennisVargas/job-scraper/README.md

 # job-scraper

-## scrapes indeed for legitimate jobs
+## scrapes indeed for legitimate jobs using javascript and nodejs

+### modules used: request-promise, CheerioJS, and Puppeteer